getsentry/sentry-javascript/packages/feedback/README.md

 # Sentry Integration for Feedback

-This SDK is **considered experimental and in an beta state**.
+This SDK is **considered experimental and in a beta state**.
 It may experience breaking changes, and may be discontinued at any time.
 Please reach out on
 [GitHub](https://github.com/getsentry/sentry-javascript/issues/new/choose) if you have any feedback/concerns.

-To visualize the feedbacks in Sentry, your [Sentry organization must be an early adopter](https://docs.sentry.io/product/accounts/early-adopter-features/).
+To view Feedback in Sentry, your [Sentry organization must be an early adopter](https://docs.sentry.io/product/accounts/early-adopter-features/).

 ## Pre-requisites